SrinivasanSivaraj/WhatsUp_Development/README.md

 # WhatsUp_Development
-This is to develop the sample application
+This is to develop the sample chat application